You can't put half-assed sketches up and earn $100,000 anymore.

 - Lisa Glover (Kit-Rex)

-Imagine, seeing $250,000 show in up in your bank account for your invention you’ve spent every waking minute for seven years perfecting.
+Imagine, one year from now, seeing $250,000 show in up in your bank account for your invention you’ve spent every waking minute for the last seven years perfecting.

 It can, and has, happened.
 Many times.